 Rockfish in Central Region's Cook Inlet and PWS Areas are managed under their respective regulatory Rockfish Management Plans.
 Plan elements include a fishery GHL of 68 mt for each area and 5-day trip limits of approximately 0.5 mt in the Cook Inlet District, 1.8 mt in the North Gulf District, and 1.4 mt in PWS.
 Rockfish regulations underwent significant change beginning in 1996 when the BOF formalized the 68 mt GHL into a harvest cap for all rockfish species in Cook Inlet and PWS and adopted a 5% rockfish bycatch limit for jig gear during the state-waters Pacific cod season.
 In 1998, the BOF adopted a directed rockfish season opening July 1 for the Cook Inlet Area and restricted legal gear to jigs, primarily because the fishery typically targets pelagic shelf rockfish species.
 At the spring 2000 BOF meeting, the OF closed directed rockfish fishing in the PWS area and established a bycatch-only fishery with mandatory full retention of all incidentally harvested rockfish.
-In November 2004, the BOF also adopted a full retention requirement for rockfish bycatch levels were also set at 20% during the sablefish fishery, 5% during the parallel Pacific cod season and 10% during other directed fisheries.
-Those rockfish bycatch levels have been maintained in PWS, however in 2010; the BOF adjusted rockfish, and 20% nonpelagic rockfish during the directed pelagic shelf rockfish fishery.
+In November 2004, the BOF also adopted a full retention requirement for rockfish in the Cook Inlet Area and restricted the directed harvest to pelagic shelf rockfish.
+Rockfish bycatch levels were also set at 20% during the sablefish fishery, 5% during the parallel Pacific cod season and 10% during other directed fisheries.
+Those rockfish bycatch levels have been maintained in PWS, however in 2010; the BOF adjusted rockfish bycatch levels for Cook Inlet to 10% during halibut and directed groundfish, other than rockfish, and 20% nonpelagic rockfish during the directed pelagic shelf rockfish fishery.
 Proceeds from rockfish landed in excess of allowable bycatch levels are surrendered to the State of Alaska.
 (Contact Jan Rumble).